 The sunscreen tends to provide a vigorous shield over numerous perils of environment on the daily basis, not only UVA and UVB rays but also external free-radicals.
 The signature ingredient is nourishing extract from Palmaria Palmata, so-called Red Algae or Dulse, a miracle plant of the ocean.
 Astoundingly loaded with a tremendous amount of peptides, sulfated polysaccharides (carrageenan) as bioactive compounds, carotenoids and fatty acids.
 It’s proven to deliver rejuvenating, moisturizing, anti-inflammatory, anti-bacterial and anti-allergic properties in skincare.
 The ingredient is inclined to retard the oxidative stress and appearance of aging spots as well as retain natural emollient, improve the complexion and neutralize the discolorations.
 This is a privilege for those who have delicate, dry and mature skins.

 Red Algae extract also functions as thickening and delivery agents to result in silky texture and increase the fluid’s spreadability.
 Moreover, the sunscreen consists of Sclerocarya Birrea Seed (Marula) Oil, a god sent ingredient or a beauty secret from Africa.
 Enriched with vitamins C and E (tocopherol and tocotrienol), phenols, flavonoids and essential amino acids.
 Plus, it’s abundant in linoleic and oleic acids, Omega 6 and Omega 9 respectively.
-The ingredient flat-out gives potent hydrating, anti aging, antimicrobial and soothing activities.
+The ingredient flat-out gives potent hydrating, anti-aging, antimicrobial and soothing activities.
 It captures moisture onto the upper layers of skin, alleviates irritation and redness and then, stimulates skin cellular renewal for a lively, resilient look.

 Both Red Algae extract and Marula oil are gentle and mild to skin, even very sensitive one.
 The product contains Dimethicone and Glycerin, all of which are prone to attract water in the atmosphere, bind skin in moisture and reduce the flaking, dry patches.
 Dimethicone does its job as conditioning, thickening and emulsifying agents to enhance skin’s smoothness and restore the natural radiance.
 Otherwise, this silicone-derivative is high molecular weight and not water-soluble, so it’s hard to be washed off.
-You may need to use oil based cleanser to utterly get rid of the sunscreen.
-It seems that lots of cleansing cream these day are designed with some properties to remove light makeup, especially sunscreen prior to moving to further skincare steps.
+You may need to use oil-based cleanser to utterly get rid of the sunscreen.
+It seems that lots of cleansing cream these days are designed with some properties to remove light makeup, especially sunscreen prior to moving to further skincare steps.
 So, there might be no need to do double-cleansing for everyday makeup-free.

 According to a 2008 article of Journal of the European Academy of Dermatology and Venereology, Octinoxate is not photostable, the filter tends to degrade and its ability to prevent the attack of UV ray is atrophied when exposing to sunlight.
 It’s absorbed swiftly and penetrate deeply into skin layers.
 Accumulation of using makes the substance across through skin and eventually, affect the whole body.
-It might contribute to accelerate the development of reactive oxygen species and hence, aging spots.
+It might contribute to accelerating the development of reactive Oxygen species and hence, aging spots.

 The product includes denatured alcohol, which plays roles of antifoaming and antiviral, but also astringent and solvent.
 Alcohol Denat. is inclined to be drying and irritating to skin.
 Furthermore, it includes many chemical compounds for conditioning, emulsifying and viscosity adjusting agents, for example, Polymethyl Methacrylate, Acrylates/C10-30 Alkyl Acrylate Crosspolymer and Carbomer.
 Also, does have synthetic fragrances, such as Parfum, Linalool, Limonene and Citronellol.